utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

 ## Leaving the Scratch Pad

-1. Ensure you have a network connection to Postman, and sign in.
+1. Ensure you have a network connection to Postman, and [sign in to Postman](/docs/getting-started/postman-account/#signing-in-to-postman).
 1. Switch to a workspace by selecting **Workspaces** from the header.
 For more information, see [Using and managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).

 > You can also select **Switch to a Workspace** from the Scratch Menu global banner at the top of the screen.

+## Migrating Scratch Pad data to a workspace

+TO DO

+When [signing up for a Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account), your collections, environments, and histories are migrated to your default personal workspace.
+Open tabs aren't migrated.

+When [signing in to Postman](/docs/getting-started/postman-account/#signing-in-to-postman), your data is not migrated.
+You can go to Settings > Data to copy data from the Scratch Pad to a workspace.
+Open tabs aren't migrated.

 ## Exporting data from the Scratch Pad